allanhirt/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-create-failover-cluster.md

 For details about S2D, see [Windows Server 2016 Datacenter edition Storage Spaces Direct \(S2D\)](http://technet.microsoft.com/windows-server-docs/storage/storage-spaces/storage-spaces-direct-overview).

+>[!NOTE]
+   >Make sure to follow the guidelines for S2D configured in virtual machines (VMs) [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-direct-in-vm).

 S2D supports two types of architectures - converged and hyper-converged.
 The architecture in this document is hyper-converged.
 A hyper-converged infrastructure places the storage on the same servers that host the clustered application.
 In this architecture, the storage is on each SQL Server FCI node.

 ## Licensing and pricing

 On Azure Virtual Machines you can license SQL Server using pay as you go (PAYG) or bring your own license (BYOL) VM images.
 The type of image you choose affects how you are charged.

-With PAYG licensing, a failover cluster instance (FCI) of SQL Server on Azure Virtual Machines incurs charges for all nodes of FCI, including the passive nodes.
+With PAYG licensing, a FCI on Azure Virtual Machines incurs charges for all nodes of the WSFC participating in the FCI, including the nodes currentlnot hosting the instance.
 For more information, see [SQL Server Enterprise Virtual Machines Pricing](http://azure.microsoft.com/pricing/details/virtual-machines/sql-server-enterprise/).

-Customers with Enterprise Agreement with Software Assurance have the right to use one free passive FCI node for each active node.
+Customers with Enterprise Agreement with Software Assurance have the right to use one free WSFC node for each active node since they are in the same region.
 To take advantage of this benefit In Azure, use BYOL VM images and then use the same license on both the active and passive nodes of the FCI.
 For more information, see [Enterprise Agreement](http://www.microsoft.com/en-us/Licensing/licensing-programs/enterprise.aspx).

 To compare PAYG and BYOL licensing for SQL Server on Azure Virtual Machines see [Get started with SQL VMs](virtual-machines-windows-sql-server-iaas-overview.md#get-started-with-sql-vms).